Mabini-AIO/ECG-With-ESP-V2/README.md

 ## 🧪 Part 4: Testing the Project

 ### 1. Patient Preparation
-Do a head-to-toe assessment on your patient for a better result.
 Ensure the skin is clean before applying the electrode pads (usually Right Arm, Left Arm, and Right Leg).
-*Checklist used for this project:* [Checklist_v2.xlsx](https://github.com/TOXIC-MM/ECG-With-ESP-Final/blob/main/Checklist_v2.xlsx)

 ### 2. Live Monitoring
 Once the pads are connected, look at the OLED screen.
 You should see the Leads status change to "OK" and the BPM start calculating.